-(d) Except as otherwise provided in this article, the base day will be seven and one-half hours for the purpose of calculating the accrued benefit credit banks.
-Where the full-time hours of work for any classification average less than 371⁄2 hours per week, the base day will be the average weekly full-time hours of work divided by five workdays.

-(e) Employees shall be scheduled off from work, exclusive of annual vacations, a minimum of 116 days per year (that is, an average of two days per week plus a minimum of 12 paid holidays).
-If, at the end of 52 weeks dating from an employee's first scheduled shift in January, an employee has not had a minimum of 116 days off, he/she shall be paid extra at the applicable overtime rate for each day by which his/her total number of days off falls short of 116 days except for days for which he/she was paid overtime in accordance with Articles 16 (Overtime) or 17.3 (Holiday Falling on a Day of Rest).

-(f) Employees shall not be required at any time to work more than six consecutive shifts, and employees shall not receive at any time less than two consecutive days off-duty excluding paid holidays, otherwise overtime shall be paid in accordance with Article 16 (Overtime).
-Subject to the approval of the Employment Standards Board, the foregoing provision may be varied by mutual agreement between the Employer and the Union.

-(g) Where the Employer and the Union have an agreement in a collective agreement, memorandum, or letter of agreement on specific scheduling provisions with respect to hours of operation, excursions, flextime, extended workdays or modified workweeks for any specific employee or group of employees, the agreements shall be maintained unless mutually agreed otherwise by the Union and the Employer.
-If mutual agreement on proposed amendments is not reached either party may refer the matter to the Investigator pursuant to Article 8.13(Investigator) who will investigate the difference and give consideration to past practice, employee circumstances and the Employer's operational requirements.
-The parties shall be bound by the decision of the Investigator.

-(h) New extended hours, modified or flextime schedules may only be implemented through mutual agreement between the Employer and Union.
-Such agreement shall be in writing and will include details of the agreed schedule.
+- (d) Except as otherwise provided in this article, the base day will be seven and one-half hours for the purpose of calculating the accrued benefit credit banks.
+Where the full-time hours of work for any classification average less than 371⁄2 hours per week, the base day will be the average weekly full-time hours of work divided by five workdays. - (e) Employees shall be scheduled off from work, exclusive of annual vacations, a minimum of 117 days per year (that is, an average of two days per week plus a minimum of 13 paid holidays).
+If, at the end of 52 weeks dating from an employee's first scheduled shift in January, an employee has not had a minimum of 117 days off, they shall be paid extra at the applicable overtime rate for each day by which their total number of days off falls short of 117 days except for days for which they were paid overtime in accordance with Articles 16 (Overtime) or 17.3 (Holiday Falling on a Day of Rest). - (f) Employees shall not be required at any time to work more than six consecutive shifts, and employees shall not receive at any time less than two consecutive days off-duty excluding paid holidays, otherwise overtime shall be paid in accordance with Article 16 (Overtime).
+Subject to the approval of the Employment Standards Board, the foregoing provision may be varied by mutual agreement between the Employer and the Union. - (g) Where the Employer and the Union have an agreement in a collective agreement, memorandum, or letter of agreement on specific scheduling provisions with respect to hours of operation, excursions, flextime, extended workdays or modified workweeks for any specific employee or group of employees, the agreements shall be maintained unless mutually agreed otherwise by the Union and the Employer.
+If mutual agreement on proposed amendments is not reached either party may refer the matter to the Troubleshooter pursuant to Article 8.13(Troubleshooter Process) who will investigate the difference and give consideration to past practice, employee circumstances and the Employer's operational requirements.
+The parties shall be bound by the decision of the Troubleshooter. - (h) New extended hours, modified or flextime schedules may only be implemented through mutual agreement between the Employer and Union.
+Such agreement shall be in writing and will include details of the agreed schedule and shall address the following:

+- (1) 14.2(e) Minimum number of days off per year

+- (2) Meal and rest periods

+- (3) Overtime

+- (4) Paid Holidays

+- (5) Vacation Entitlement

+- (6) Special Leave

+- (7) Sick Leave

+All new agreements shall include a provision that allows either party to terminate the agreement with 90 days of notice.
+All existing agreements that do not have a termination provision are deemed to have a provision that allows either party to terminate the agreement with 90 days notice.